Lego Printable Party Kit

 I created the invitations with a Star Wars theme & this Lego font.

-Water bottle Labels & Bag toppers were created with the help of this awesome Laura Banasiak kit: step-by-step.
-We asked Laura if we could share these hybrid items with you as a free download – and being the generous person that she is… she said yes!
+Water bottle Labels & Bag toppers were created with the help of this awesome Laura Banasiak kit: step-by-step. (no longer available) We asked Laura if we could share these hybrid items with you as a free download – and being the generous person that she is… she said yes!
 Thanks Laura.

 - Make More! (ie, a Birthday Banner, Coordinating Scrapbook Layouts, a brag book for the party guests, or the birthday boy himself!)